-The Master of Arts in Quaker Studies (MAQS) offers a rich examination of the Quaker (Friends) movement from an evangelical perspective, including its unique history, deep convictions, distinctive practices, and sense of purpose.
+The Master of Arts in Quaker Studies (MAQS) offers a rich examination of the Quaker (Friends) movement from a Christ-centered perspective, including its unique history, deep convictions, distinctive practices, and sense of purpose.
 This program is for church leaders, professionals, and anyone who would like to discover more about the Friends Church and its place in our world today.

 Additional Benefits of the MA in Quaker Studies: